BehanBoshoff/Data-Pipelines-With-Airflow-S3-Redshift/README.md

 # Data-Pipelines-With-Airflow-S3-Redshift
-An Apache Airflow project containing dynamic automated data pipelines with custom operators which form reusable tasks that perform data staging, ETL processes to form a fact & dimension star-schema, and run data quality checks from AWS S3 to Redshift.
+An Apache Airflow project containing dynamic automated data pipelines with custom operators.
+The custom operators form reusable tasks that perform functions such as staging the data from AWS S3 into Redshift, ETL processes to fill the data warehouse by forming a fact & dimension star-schema in AWS Redshift, and running data quality checks to verify data integrity.